 True wireless earphones have become much more popular over the past couple of years.
-While completely wire-free earphones existed before the AirPods were launched in 2017, there's no denying the impact Apple has had, bringing momentum to the big breakthrough in wireless audio tech.
+While completely wire-free earphones existed before the AirPods first launched in 2017, there's no denying the impact Apple has had, bringing momentum to the big breakthrough in wireless audio tech.

 Since then, countless other companies - including the best audio brands around - have entered the market and we've tested all the big-name options to bring you what we think are the best wire-free earphones available to buy.